 Sadly, no one connects presentations with selling either.
 Why else do audiences so often mutter to themselves, “What’s the point of all this?” or “…and your point is?”
 Such questions are prompted by a pointless story, but more often, by a lack of a call to action.

-The answer to those questions may be that, because salesmanship is held is such low esteem in our culture, asking for the order is considered pushy.
-In a book called The Art of the Sale, author Philip Delves Broughton points to two Pulitzer prize-winning plays, Arthur Miller’s “Death of a Salesman” in 1949 and David Mamet’s “Glengarry Glen Ross” in 1984, as having marked salesmen as archetypically unsavory characters.
+The answer to those questions may be that, because salesmanship is held in such low esteem in our culture, asking for the order is considered pushy.
+In a book called The Art of the Sale, author Philip Delves Broughton points to two Pulitzer Prize-winning plays, Arthur Miller’s “Death of a Salesman” in 1949 and David Mamet’s “Glengarry Glen Ross” in 1984, as having marked salesmen as archetypically unsavory characters.
 Mr. Delves Broughton goes on to describe current salesmen as people who are “goaded to perform and reined in when they sell too hard.
 They are patronized as ‘feet on the street’ by those who prefer to imagine that business can be conducted by consultants with dueling PowerPoint presentations.”

 The solution is to go beyond PowerPoint and make your point crystal clear, make an unmistakable call to action.
-That is the mark of effective salespersons, effective presenters, and, effective people in all walks of life.
+That is the mark of effective salespersons, effective presenters, and effective people in all walks of life.
 As L. Gordon Crovitz, a former publisher of The Wall Street Journal, wrote in his review of Mr. Delves Broughton’s book:

 We all engage in sales of one sort or another.
 Parents sell the idea of eating vegetables to their children; reporters sell their latest story idea to editors; university presidents sell their institution’s neediness to potential donors.